 Librarian.
 Humanist.
-I cultivate digital scholarship by emboldening people to become critical digital creators & users.
+I cultivate digital scholarship by emboldening people to become critical digital creators and users.

 In 2013 I graduated from the School of Information and Library Science at the University of North Carolina at Chapel Hill with a Master of Science in Information Science degree.
-I see myself not only as a librarian, but also a humanist whose discipline of information science is concerned with how people interpret and represent the natural and cultural world with which they interact.
+I see myself not only as a librarian, but also a humanist whose discipline of information science seeks to understand how “people construct representations of the natural and cultural world with which they interact,” as Jonathan Furner describes.